algotrade-course/.github/profile/README.md

-# Welcome to Algotrade Course on GitHub 👋
+# Welcome to ALGOTRADE Course on GitHub 👋

 This GitHub organization hosts educational content of Algorithmic Trading Course offerred by ALGOTRADE.
 It also host projects developed by students.